menu

 Living in Davidsonville

 Davidsonville is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
-With a population of 9,895 people and two constituent neighborhoods, Davidsonville is the 79th largest community in Maryland.
+With a population of 9,895 people and two associated neighborhoods, Davidsonville is the 79th largest community in Maryland.

 Davidsonville home prices are not only among the most expensive in Maryland, but Davidsonville real estate also consistently ranks among the most expensive in America.